rythrojaofficial/axis45/mercenary-blog/mdfiles/thursday-observation-checklist.md

-Proper _structure_ and lesson planning is 60% of the success of a class.
+Proper _structure_ and lesson planning accounts for 60% of the success of a class.
 The other 40% comes from class management.
-Experience in a well-ordered class will provide insight on how a class should move along and feel.
+Participating in a well-ordered class will provide insight on how a class should move along and feel.

 It is another experience entirely to try to recreate the proper environment as its lead.
 We've taken that part for granted.
 It is our aim for you to get a baseline of understanding of Class Management and Group Training Principles